 Frankly, when Laurits is in a casual group setting, he often hangs back.
 While he plays the gadfly from time to time, he rarely bites his friends as hard as he bites his family members.
 Generally, though, he doesn’t actively seek out attention.
 He’s just kind of … there.
 For example, when Fjor hosts a boys’ night at the Jutul mansion, Laurits sits alone at the bar, smoking and drinking, while his classmates throw axes at a target.
 (Yes, in the living room.)
 When Saxa busts up the party, Laurits snatches a few bottles of beer and slips out unnoticed while Saxa literally kicks everyone else out the door.

 At first glance, this invisibility may seem antithetical to Laurits’ character, but in fact it is precisely what makes his other skills so wickedly effective.
 His seeming neutrality gives him access to critical information that he soaks up for later use.
 And oh, what use he makes of it.

 After the dance, Saxa and Fjor begin spending more time with Laurits as a way to learn more about Magne.
 Fjor isn’t particularly comfortable with some of Laurits’ more probing questions, but the super siblings dismiss him as a harmless weirdo — he is the little brother of Magne the Awkward, after all.
 They don’t seem to realize that he’s absorbing at least as much information about them as they are about Magne.

-A little later, Laurits is spending time with Edda’s “it” crowd when one of their friends rushes up with juicy gossip about some teenagers who claim they slept with Ran.
+A little later, Laurits is spending time with Edda’s cool crowd when one of their friends rushes up with juicy gossip about some teenagers who claim they slept with Ran.
 Of course, the audience knows this rumour is true, but Saxa vehemently denies it.
 In the meantime, the other students grill Gry about her romantic history (or lack thereof) until she leaves.
 Laurits asks Saxa “What happened?
 I thought you two were BFFs,” knowing perfectly well that Saxa shared Gry’s secrets behind her back.
-Amid all this discord, you know that Laurits smells blood.
+Amid all this discord, you just know that Laurits smells blood.